Mohith3600/Process-Enumeration----WINAPI/hSnapShot/ReadMe.md

 	} while (Process32Next(hSnapShot, &pe));
 ````
-. operator is used to access the attributes which are present in the PROCESSENTRY32
+. operator is used to access the attributes which are present in the PROCESSENTRY32 <br>
-6 is used for blank spaces
+6 is used for blank spaces <br>
-u is used for printing the unsigned as as unsigned decimal number
+u is used for printing the unsigned as as unsigned decimal number <br>
 ````C
 	CloseHandle(hSnapShot);
 ````